hardwarewise/SIN-core/README.md

 # ![SINOVATE Logo](https://sinovate.io/wp-content/uploads/2019/07/logo.png)

 **SINOVATE (SIN)** is an open-source state of the art digital cryptocurrency.
 We create and build innovative blockchain services for individuals, developers, and enterprises.
-Big Data, decentralized cloud, proof-of-integrity, proof-of-inheritance, and inflation are some of the resolutions presented to the crypto space.
+Big Data solutions, decentralized cloud (dCloud), proof-of-integrity, proof-of-inheritance, and inflation are some of the resolutions presented to the crypto space.